-Gradforce project: Engaging employers
+GradForce project: Engaging employers

-Canterbury Christ Church University’s GradForce project involves setting up a new innovative recruitment model for graduates by working with employers and students to create a programme that develops skills and abilities to match the requirements of a workplace.
+Canterbury Christ Church University’s GradForce project involved setting up a new innovative recruitment model for graduates by working with employers and students to create a programme that develops skills and abilities to match the requirements of a workplace.

-GradForce targets students from the following groups:
+GradForce targeted students from the following groups: